Oriely/dontknowyet/README.md

 ##### admin/config page
-- add new categories and new color
+- add new categories with a color
 - edit existing categories and color
 - remove categories
+- more to add...

+##### Stats/history page
+- show list of all finished todos
+- Show total finished & total unfinished todos in a table/list
+- maybe some graphs of some kind??

 ### wireframes